pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     assert sequenced_item_mapper.item_from_event(domain_event1).sequence_id == aggregate1

-Alternatively, a sequenced item named tuple type that is different from the default ``SequencedItem`` namedtuple, for example the library's ``StoredEvent`` namedtuple, can be passed with the constructor arg ``sequenced_item_class``.
+Alternatively, a sequenced item named tuple type that is different from the default :class:`~eventsourcing.infrastructure.sequenceditem.SequencedItem` namedtuple, for example the library's :class:`~eventsourcing.infrastructure.sequenceditem.StoredEvent` namedtuple, can be passed with the constructor arg ``sequenced_item_class``.

 .. code:: python